 - All machines and components are made in house, no OEM

-- Thousands of installations world wide which gives us knowledge of almost every recycling applications
+- Thousands of installations world wide, which gives us knowledge of almost every recycling application

 - Close cooperation with many recycling and waste energy companies to generate new solutions

 The Virtus flat ‘E’ style rotor with the specialized knife holders and stator knife.